Antonio Alcalá Venceslada

 Antonio Alcalá Venceslada (1883–1955) was a Spanish writer and scholar of Andalusia.
-He studied variously in Málaga, Jaen, Granada and Sevilla.
+Following college years in Jaen, where his master was Francisco Ureña Navas, he studied in Málaga, Granada and Sevilla.
 As an archivist/librarian, he worked in Compostela, Cádiz, Huelva and Jaén.
 He also taught at the Instituto Virgen del Carmen in Jaén.

 Alcalá Venceslada was a renowned authority on Andalusian popular culture.
 He wrote many books, the most important of which, a reference work called Vocabulario Andaluz, was published in 1934.
 The author was awarded the sum of 10,000 pesetas by the Real Academia Española de la Lengua as a result.
 The book has been reprinted many times since.
 Other works include De la solera fina (Jaén, 1925) and La flor de la canela (Andújar, 1946).
 He was also a noted poet.
 According to Alfonso de Urquijo, Alcalá Venceslada was "el poeta montero de España".
 A street and a college in Jaen are named after him, likewise a small street in Andújar.